Cassan Priory: History

-It changed hands several times during the 19th and 20th centuries, eventually passing to the French state, housing administrative offices, but in 1995 sold again to a private party, and in 2002 to a real estate holding.
+It changed hands several times during the 19th and 20th centuries, eventually passing to the French state, housing administrative offices, but in 1995 was sold again to a private party, and in 2002 to a real estate holding company.

 The priory church and the western wing of the castle were classed as a national historical monument in 1953.

 Other parts of the estate were so classed in 1998.